bondy-io/bondy-demo-marketplace/README.md

 A bot subscribes to 2 topics:
 * `com.market.item.added`: To know when a new item is on offer.
 * `com.market.item.new_price`: To know when there is a new accepted bid.
+* `com.market.opened`: To know when the market is connected and ready to accept bids.

 Similarly to the client, it calls some RPCs to try and win some items:
 * `com.market.bidder.add` to identify itself as a bidder.